civictechdc/codefordc.github.com/README.md

 Next, you'll want to view the site locally using [`jekyll`](http://jekyllrb.com/docs/installation/).
 There are two ways to do this:

+### Using Docker
+Docker is a tool that abstracts away all of the environment configuration.
+To get start [install](https://docs.docker.com/engine/installation/) and then run

+    docker run --volume=$(pwd):/srv/jekyll -p  127.0.0.1:4000:4000   codefordc2/codefordc.org

 ### Less steps, but more points of failure

 Make sure that you have [Ruby](https://www.ruby-lang.org/en/downloads/) installed on your system.